 But what Apple has done, and to be honest, always managed to do, is bring refined audio output to a system that commands a premium price.

-Through a decent pair of headphones it's possible to capture all the nuance of high-bitrate audio, and even streamed to an external speaker via Bluetooth things don't sound as muddy and horrendous as they might on other devices.
+Through a decent pair of headphones it's possible to capture all the nuance of high-bitrate (though not High-Res) audio, and even streamed to an external speaker via Bluetooth things don't sound as muddy and horrendous as they might on other devices.

 OK, you're not going to use your iPad as a primary music player for either Spotify or onboard tracks, but I found myself increasingly popping the tablet out on the table next to where I was working to get my fix of Cascada or Haddaway.
 (Please tell us: WHAT IS LOVE?)

-So while sonically I'm enamoured, the interface still feels like, as with other elements in iOS 7 and iOS 8 for iPad, it's designed for an iPhone and stretched up.
+While sonically I'm enamoured, the Music interface still feels like, as with other elements in iOS 9 for iPad, it's designed for an iPhone and stretched up.

 What happened to the Cover Flow beauty of the first iPhone?
 Where did that go?
 It's made even worse by the fact that finally we have a processor that can keep up with all the artwork, yet all we get is this pool of limpid uninterestingness.

 It's not a deal breaker, and it speaks volumes about the overall quality of the iPad Air that I'm so annoyed about a tiny thing.
 If there were bigger fish to fry, this would be glossed right over.

 Another strength Apple has is its ability to display video in a really rather attractive way.
 Whether it's stuff you've bought and downloaded directly to the device, or videos that you've chucked on there yourself, it all looks brilliant on the Retina display.

 It's worth noting that if you want to download in super-high quality you're going to have to make sure you have enough space to keep it all – more on that a little later in the section.